SKR-orthox/citation-helper/README.md

 Languages: English | [한국어](README.ko.md) | [日本語](README.ja.md)

-Version: v0.8.5
+Version: v0.9.0 (0.9.0-beta)

-Citation Helper generates citations from supported article pages and lets you copy them in one click.
+Citation Helper generates citations from supported academic article pages and lets you copy or export them in one click.

 Privacy: see [PRIVACY.md](PRIVACY.md)

+## Beta distribution (AMO Unlisted)

+This version is distributed as a signed XPI via AMO Unlisted (self-distributed beta).
+If you received a signed `.xpi` file, install it via Firefox’s Add-ons Manager.

 ## Supported sites